Why Vermonters Love Camels Hump

 I know I’m home when I see Camels Hump in the distance.
 Whether I’m in a car, on foot, or in a plane, Camels Hump is the landmark I eagerly watch for and smile at when it comes into view.
 It’s a navigational point of reference, a familiar place, and a personal favorite.
 Camels Hump is a mountain I love.

 My feelings are hardly unique.
 Of all the peaks in the Green Mountains, Camels Hump seems to be universally adored by Vermonters.
 At 4,083 feet, it’s the third highest mountain in Vermont (tied with Mount Ellen), and it’s the only one of Vermont’s tallest peaks to remain untouched by development.
 The mountain is also instantly recognizable and can be seen from so many different parts of Vermont—from Charlotte and South Hero to Stowe and Barre Town.

 The mountain is a prime spot for hiking.
 The open summit offers views of the Adirondacks, White Mountains, and Greens.
 According to the Green Mountain Club, about 20,000 hikers visit Camels Hump in the summer and fall, making it the second most popular mountain in Vermont for hiking (Mount Mansfield is number one).

 But why do Vermonters have such a soft spot for Camels Hump?
-My friends at Vermont Life magazine have a few theories.
+My friends at (the now defunct) Vermont Life magazine have a few theories.

 An Iconic Emblem